Lawn tractor features

 Despite EU regulations that state this should be communicated in terms of kilowatts (kW), you’ll also frequently see horse power (hp) referred to.
 When considering how powerful an engine to go for, think about what sort of additional tasks you’ll want to perform (such as pulling a trailer).
 Also, what sort of terrain will you be working on?
 Going up steep ground takes more power.

-You may see the ‘displacement’ referred to.
+You may see a reference to the ‘displacement’.
 This means the fuel capacity that the engine consumes in one cycle rotation of the engine crankshaft.
-In simple terms, the larger the displacement, the more power the lawnmower has when cutting.
+In simple terms, the larger the displacement, the more power the lawn mower has when cutting.
 Fuel consumption will depend on the type of use and over use of the throttle.

 There are two basic options for where the cutting blades are:

-Out-front, models give greater visibility and access, making them useful on lawns with hard-to-reach areas, trees and overhanging plants, although they can’t collect grass clippings.
-Husqvarna, Stiga and Countax offer good ranges of out-front mowers.
+These give greater visibility and access, making them useful on lawns with hard-to-reach areas, trees and overhanging plants.
+However, they can’t collect grass clippings.
+Husqvarna, Stiga and Countax have good ranges of out-front mowers.

 Sometimes the small things can become the most important.
 If a detail is wrong, and you use the machine regularly, it can become very annoying.
 Things to consider when you try out a mower include:

 A shed or garage is a much better option than covering your mower with tarpaulin outdoors.
-Make sure the entrance is wide enough and think about what room you’ll need for any attachments.
+Make sure the entrance is wide enough, and think about what space you’ll need for any attachments.
 Having somewhere to turn is useful, or you could find yourself having to reverse in or out.
 In terms of security, you can buy wheel clamps to immobilise the mower.
-Check that your home contents insurance policy provides cover that is high enough to replace your mower should it be stolen or damaged.
+Check that your home contents insurance policy provides cover that is high enough to replace your mower if it's stolen or damaged.

 Servicing and maintenance

-Extended warranties are offered by some manufacturers and some, such as Honda, offer a five-year warranty, conditional on an annual service.
-Most will say subject to normal maintenance, which is often outlined in the operator’s or owner’s manual.
+Some manufacturers offer extended warranties and some, such as Honda, offer a five-year warranty, conditional on an annual service.
+Most are subject to normal maintenance, which is often outlined in the operator’s or owner’s manual.
 Servicing can cost up to £200, depending on the model.